Stax

 What is MRP and how does it relate to discounts?

-MRP (Maximum Retail Price) is the highest price at which a product may legally be sold to end consumers in India, as per the Legal Metrology Act.
+MRP (Maximum Retail Price) is the highest price at which a product may legally be sold to end consumers in India, the Legal Metrology Act.
 Discounts are calculated on MRP.
 Selling above MRP is illegal.
 Online platforms and stores often offer discounts ranging from 5% to 80% off MRP during sales.

 Related tools